Sea: Temperature

 Sea temperature depends on the amount of solar radiation falling on its surface.
 In the tropics, with the sun nearly overhead, the temperature of the surface layers can rise to over 30 °C while near the poles the temperature in equilibrium with the sea ice is about -2 °C. There is a continuous circulation of water in the oceans.
 Warm surface currents cool as they move away from the tropics, and the water becomes denser and sinks.
 The cold water moves back towards the equator as a deep sea current, driven by changes in the temperature and density of the water, before eventually welling up again towards the surface.
 Deep seawater has a temperature between -2 °C and 5 °C in all parts of the globe.

 Seawater with a typical salinity of 35 ‰ has a freezing point of about -1.8 °C. When its temperature becomes low enough, ice crystals form on the surface.
 These break into small pieces and coalesce into flat discs that form a thick suspension known as frazil.
-In calm conditions this freezes into a thin flat sheet known as nilas, which thickens as new ice forms on its underside.
+In calm conditions, this freezes into a thin flat sheet known as nilas, which thickens as new ice forms on its underside.
 In more turbulent seas, frazil crystals join into flat discs known as pancakes.
 These slide under each other and coalesce to form floes.
 In the process of freezing, salt water and air are trapped between the ice crystals.
 Nilas may have a salinity of 12–15 ‰, but by the time the sea ice is one year old, this falls to 4–6 ‰.

 pH value

 Seawater is slightly alkaline and had an average pH of about 8.2 over the past 300 million years.
 More recently, climate change has resulted in an increase of the carbon dioxide content of the atmosphere; about 30–40% of the added CO2 is absorbed by the oceans, forming carbonic acid and lowering the pH (now below 8.1) through a process called ocean acidification.
-The pH is expected to reach 7.7 (representing a 3-fold increase in hydrogen ion concentration) by the year 2100, which is a significant change in a century.

-The current rate of ocean chemistry change appears to be without precedent in Earth's geological history, making it unclear how well marine ecosystems will be able to adapt to the shifting conditions of the near future.
-Of particular concern is the manner in which the combination of acidification with the expected additional stressors of higher temperatures and lower oxygen levels will impact the seas.
+The extent of further ocean chemistry changes, including ocean pH, will depend on climate change mitigation efforts taken by nations and their governments.